larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 the IRTF logo is missing from {{TAL}}, for which the Trust was given the copyright in 2012.

-In order to fullfil its purpose, the IETF community expects the Trust to maintain an up-to-date detailed public record on the assets it manages, the licenses under which different asset types may be licensable, and the license requests it receives and grants.
+In order to fulfill its purpose, the IETF community expects the Trust to maintain an up-to-date detailed public record on the assets it manages, the licenses under which different asset types may be licensable, and the license requests it receives and grants.